bcer-dev/ArduinoGamePad/README.md

 ### PlatformIO

-If you have PlatformIO installed, all you need to do to compile the code is run `make`, and to upload, `make clean`.
+If you have PlatformIO installed, all you need to do to compile the code is run `make`, and to upload, `make upload`.
 You could also just use the buttons PlatformIO provides, but I prefer using a Makefile.

 ### Arduino IDE